Test Data Automation

 From experience we see that at least 3 or 4 people are involved in refreshing a test database.
 Why?
 What roles do they have to play?

 Let’s start from the beginning.
 During a development project the initial demand for test data comes from the developers and testers.
-They need their test data and they also want to have a degree of control over when a new test database is to be deployed.
+They need test data for their automated testing and they also want to have a degree of control over when a new test database is to be deployed.
 Production and non-production (lower environment) databases are managed by the database administrators – a simple statement of fact.
 They are, and always will be, the guardians of the data realms.

 Handing over control of the lower environment databases to Dev and QA Engineers is not something which is done lightly.
 Lots of questions are centred upon these databases.
 How big will they be or, more appropriately, how much space do they need?
 Remember, there’s a direct correlation between “space” and “cost”.
 How volatile will this environment be?
 Will the need to refresh be a primary concern so that the team can quickly revert back to a known development or test point?
 Clearly, before DBA would even consider handing over control to others, a broader debate should first take place.